tom-bagley/survivor_game/README.md

 The ultimate goal?
 Outplay, outlast, and outwit other players to end the game with the highest portfolio value.
 May the best strategist win!

+The project is still under development but will be up and running for the start of the season.

 ## Project Contents
 1. **Excel layout folwder**:
    - **'Survivor Start.xlsx'**: An excel framework to see how the game is played and experiment with different situations.